 After adopting Desiree, Peggy found the rewards of adopting a dog worth the challenge.
 Eventually, she was gifted a book that spoke to her heart.
 The book, Bark Until Heard, that detailed life of a puppy mill dog, lit the flame inside her.
 From there, Peggy joined Bailing Out Benji as a voice for the dogs whose feet may never touch the ground.

-As a Wisconsin native, Peggy grew up on a dairy farm surrounded by animals.
-In 2009, after losing her husband, Peggy found herself on a soul-searching mission.
-With the two dogs to care for, Peggy's chartered course took her down the road of animal welfare.
+In 2009, after enduring a heartbreaking loss, Peggy found herself on a soul-searching mission.
+With two dogs to care for, Peggy's chartered course took her down the road of animal welfare.
 Peggy eventually adopted Desiree, a Hurricane Katrina rescue dog from Best Friends Animal Society in Kanab, Utah.
 The journey Peggy shared with Desiree and the elements of herself that came to light propelled Peggy towards putting her story on paper.